When the unthinkable first happened, it was early on a Saturday and I’d just woken up.

 There’s a laundry list of scary “what ifs” that can disrupt your best-laid wedding DJ plans.
 In the decade since Nate’s son’s early arrival, I’ve had time to think about them all:

-- What if the DJ has a car wreck just before the wedding?
+- What if the DJ has a car wreck just before your wedding?

-- What if the DJ has a (possibly contagious) illness on the wedding day?
+- What if the DJ has a (possibly contagious) illness on your wedding day?

-- What if the DJ loses a family member and has an out-of-town funeral on the wedding day?
+- What if the DJ loses a family member and has an out-of-town funeral on your wedding day?

-- What if, like Nate, the DJ adds a family member on the wedding day and kind of needs to be in the delivery room with his or her spouse?
+- What if, like Nate, the DJ adds a family member on your wedding day and kind of needs to be in the delivery room with his or her spouse?

 Let’s be clear; you’re REALLY unlikely to experience anything like the above on your wedding day.
 But it’s not impossible.
 My company’s got more than 1000 events under its belt – and in that time we’ve more or less experienced them ALL.